 Relax.
 If you’ve been applying MOM to the skin, just discontinue use.
 If you’re bummed out because something so promising isn’t actually so, don’t worry!
 There are other (better) ways to deal with oily skin, ranging from something as complicated as oral isotretinoin, to something as simple as a pressed powder.
 There are too many to identify, describe, and analyze!
 Therefore, keeping in line with this post, here are a few topical “cosmetic” absorbents that can easily replace MOM:

 Ultimately, my personal Holy Grail product is the Hourglass Mineral Veil Primer because it really extends the wear-time of anything I apply over it by a few hours.
 It also provides decent UVA and UVB protection, which coupled with its silky, water-light texture, makes it a perfect mixing medium for my regular sunscreen.

 Have YOU tried MOM before?
-Let me know what you think either on down below or on my blog!
+Let me know what you think in the comments!

 About the author: John Su is an established skin care expert and aspiring dermatologist.
 He also runs a blog, The Triple Helix Liaison, dedicated to providing unbiased, meaningful, and insightful information about skin care.

 The best retinol serum you've ever tried.
 We guarantee it.

 *Editor's Note: This post contains affiliate links.